 of usable biomass.

-A less-expensive densification method (higher throughput per hour) is by forming the grass into larger slugs, cubes and briquettes allowing the material to be handled and stored easily, transported economically, and burned efficiently.
+A less-expensive densification method (higher throughput per hour) is by forming the grass into cubes.
 One advantage to this method is to allow more commercial market sectors to accept and utilize the fuel.

 Hudson Valley Grass Energy (HVGE) Mobile Pelleter during capacity testing at the Wetrhus Farm.

 Cooled Mulch Hay Pellets leaving the fines shaker.
 Super Sacks hold up to one ton of pellet fuel.

 Energy Crops and Grasses provide America with energy independence!